Multiple answer questions ask students to identify all correct from a list of possible answers.

 - Click Add answer to create new answer options.

 - If you are building a multiple answer question with inline answers, you are prompted to add placeholders to the question where the answer options should appear. place the cursor where you want them and click append placeholder.
-To delete placeholders, place the cursor at the end of the placeholder and hit ctrl + delete.
+To delete placeholders, highlight the placeholder and click Delete.

 - This section pictures and explains the default visual editor; enable the Text editor to create and edit questions with the advanced Text editor.